 Looking for some worldbuilding ideas and inspiration?
 Well, you’ve come to the right place!
 We’ve just finished the second season of the World Anvil Podcast, with a plethora of expert worldbuilders, writers, and RPG designers!
 Season 2 starts with episode 9 and ends in episode 16 —that’s 8 episodes filled with amazing advice!
-You can listen to the podcast on Podbean, Spotify, and Libsyn.
+You can listen to the podcast on Podbean, Spotify, Libsyn, and Apple Podcasts.
 But anyway, let’s check them out and see what they’re all about.

 Episode 9: Wondrous worldbuilding with Caeora